mpevnev/epp/docs/core.rst

 future runs.
 This, however, leads to higher memory consumption, and is unnecessary if you already use a reusable iterable such as a list or a deque.
 You can disable saving by passing False as this parameter.

+If ``strictly_one`` is true, all parsers in the iterable will be tried, and the branching point will fail both if none and more than one were successful.

 ``catch``
 ---------